|

 with Constipation

-During Pregnancy Using Homeoapthy
+During Pregnancy Using Homeopathy

 Constipation is common in pregnancy as the